-Our two-phase model (TPM) results provide a heterogeneous picture about the population history of UK otters (Table 4).
+Our two-phase model (TPM) results provide a heterogeneous picture (Table 4).
 Availability of both national survey data and conclusions of a genomic study allowed us to provide detailed context, exploring the plausibility and limitations of BOTTLENECK outcomes (Table 4).
 This comparison indicates (1) that the most extreme population bottleneck, which occurred in the Eastern RBD region, was detected in our BOTTLENECK analyses (IAM and TPM).
 (2) We also detected TPM-based population expansions in areas where the recovery was most pronounced (South West and Severn RBD regions).
-(3) Absence of significant signals of population size change from TPM-based BOTTLENECK analyses for Northern and Western Wales RBDs were consistent with genomic $N{\rm o}$ estimates from du Plessis et al. (2023a) remaining high (Northern) or over 100 (Western Wales), and broadly consistent with national survey data.
-However, the Northern area did show a large increase in percentage of otter survey sites that were positive for otter signs between 1977 and 2010.
-It is possible that significant population growth did occur in North England, while the contiguous Scottish otter population (despite showing genomic evidence of long-term declining N{o}) did not experience any large-scale declines in otter sign (Findlay, Alexander, and Macleod 2015).
+(3) Absence of significant signals of population size change from TPM-based BOTTLENECK analyses for Northern and Western Wales RBDs were consistent with genomic Ne.estimates from du Plessis et al. (2023a) remaining high (Northern) or over 100 (Western Wales), and broadly consistent with national survey data.
+However, the Northern area did show a large increase in percentage of otter survey sites that were positive for otter sign between 1977 - 2010.
+It is possible that significant population growth did occur in North England, while the contiguous Scottish otter population (despite showing genomic evidence of long-term declining $N{e}$ ) did not experience any large-scale declines in otter sign (Findlay et al. 2015).

-Overall, this indicates that the microsatellite dataset when analysed using BOTTLENECK with the TPM detected the population changes that may be considered most important for conservation management: Population bottlenecks were detected where the genomic data showed that N_e had reduced below 50 and had not subsequently recovered to above this minimum population viability figure, and population expansions were detected where genomic data showed that N_e had made multiple-fold recovery, especially where this was from a minimum N_e of below 50.
-Our results, whether based on IAM or TPM, differ from those previously found in a pan-European study (Randi et al. 2003) which included samples from the United Kingdom and did not detect any sign of population bottlenecks.
-However, the sample sizes per country in that study were relatively limited (ranging from three to 29, with only five samples from the United Kingdom), largely below the threshold advised by Cornuet and Luikart (1996) for analysis with BOTTLENECK.
-A previous genetic study of otters in the United Kingdom by Hobbs et al. (2011) also found no evidence of population bottlenecks, apart from one subpopulation in Northern England and the Scottish Borders region.
+Overall, this indicates that the microsatellite dataset when analysed using BOTTLENECK with the TPM detected the population changes that may be considered most important for conservation management: population bottlenecks were detected where the genomic data showed that Ne had reduced below 50 and had not subsequently recovered to above this minimum population viability figure, and population expansions were detected where genomic data showed that Ne had made multiple-fold recovery, especially where this was from a minimum Ne of below 50.

+Our results, whether based on IAM or TPM, differ from those previously found in a pan-European study (Randi et al. 2003) which included samples from the UK and did not detect any sign of population bottlenecks.
+However, the sample sizes per country in that study were relatively limited (ranging from three to 29, with only five samples from the UK), largely below the threshold advised by Cornuet and Luikart (1996) for analysis with BOTTLENECK.
+A previous genetic study of otters in the UK by Hobbs et al. (2011) also found no evidence of population bottlenecks, apart from in one subpopulation in the Northern England and the Scottish Borders region.
 These differences might reflect the more recent sampling in the current study and be indicative of temporal change, going from bottlenecks/stasis to population expansion.
-However, a more likely explanation is the different approach to assignment of individuals into subpopulations.
-Hobbs et al. (2011) tested 11 subpopulations across the United Kingdom designated through progressive partitioning analysis (successive splitting of genetic datasets into the two most genetically differentiated groups), whereas the current study focused on three overarching genetic clusters and four RBD regions as designation of subpopulations.
+However, a more likely explanation is the different approach of assignment of individuals into subpopulations.
+Hobbs et al. (2011) tested 11 subpopulations across the UK designated through progressive partitioning analysis (successive splitting of genetic datasets into the two most genetically differentiated groups), whereas the current study focused on three overarching genetic clusters and four RBD regions as designation of subpopulations.